 Life as a cammo at the Back Gate is good.
 There is a barbecue behind the building, and a large satellite dish next to it.
 On several occasions we caught the guard watching TV (they seem to like old Western movies).
 The only downside is having to use a port-a-potty when nature calls.
 There is no septic system or running water, and power is provided by a generator inside one of the buildings.

-In October 2000 the Gate has been upgraded to new security standards.
+In October 2000 the Gate was upgraded to new security standards.
 A new Guard Shack, about 30 yards behind the old white Guard Shack, was added.
 A new fence was set up and the old barrier was replaced by a black-and-white double gate with red lights, similar to the one at the hidden guard shack on Groom Lake Road.
-The area between the gates is framed by a chain-link fence.
+The area between the gates is enclosed by a chain-link fence.
 Apparently the idea is to have a lock gate for increased security.
 When a vehicle checks in, they are boxed in between the gates while the guard checks their paperwork.
 This way they are no longer directly exposed to public view during check-in, and also a potential intruder would be "trapped" between the gates.

 The three main buildings have black building numbers: 997, 998 and 999.
 The old white Guard Shack is still there, but it looks completely abandoned and does not have a number.
-There are several Russian radar sites and various support buildings northwest of the guardhouse, about 1-2 miles inside the perimeter.
+There are several Russian radar sites and various support buildings southwest of the guardhouse, about 0.3-0.8 miles inside the perimeter.
 See the link below for more information.
 One of the buildings near the radar sites has the building number 980, and likely the other buildings in that vicinity also have numbers in the high 900's that are not visible from outside the perimeter.

 It is interesting to note that the road leading to the gate from Highway 375 is a dirt road.
 However, from the Gurad Shack on into Area 51 it is paved.